Periods of linear algebraic cycles: Introduction

 S. Bloch in \cite{Bloch1972} proves variational Hodge conjecture for semi-regular algebraic cycles which is a strong condition on algebraic cycles and it is not at all clear whether it holds in our situation.
 The only result in this direction is given in \cite{DK2016}, where the authors prove that any smooth projective variety $Z$ of dimension $\frac{n}{2}$ is a semi-regular sub-variety of a smooth projective hypersurface in $\P^{n+1}$ of large enough degree.
 We can also prove similar statements as in Theorem \ref{27.03.17} for complete intersections algebraic cycles, see \S\ref{8.03.2018}.

-The strategy to prove results similar to Theorem \ref{27.03.17} has been explained in the first author's book \cite{ho13}, Chapter 17, and its announcement in \cite{WhyShouldOne}.
+The strategy to prove results similar to Theorem \ref{27.03.17} has been explained in the first author's book \cite[Chapters 17, 18]{ho13}.
 The main tools are 1. the infinitesimal variation of Hodge structures (IVHS) developed by Carlson, Green, Griffiths and Harris in \cite{CGGH1983} 2.
-A theorem of Carlson and Griffiths which is missed in the IVHS formulation (despite the fact that IVHS is originated from this article).
-3. the relation between IVHS and the Zariski tangent space of Hodge loci as analytic schemes 4. and finally the computation of periods of linear cycles inside the Fermat variety, see Theorem \ref{14out2016}.
+A theorem of Carlson and Griffiths in \cite[page 7]{CarlsonGriffiths1980} which describes a Cech cohomology description of the Griffiths' basis of the de Rham cohomology of smooth hypersurfaces, and it does not appear in the IVHS formulation (despite the fact that IVHS is originated from this article).
+3. the relation between IVHS and the Zariski tangent space of Hodge loci as analytic spaces 4. and finally the computation of periods of linear cycles inside the Fermat variety, see Theorem \ref{14out2016}.
 This is also the heart of our proof of Theorem \ref{27.03.17} which has inspired the title of the article.
 For a full exposition of old and new results on Hodge locus the reader is referred to Voisin's article \cite{voisinHL}.